DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Stairs Down
 <span class="citation"><em>This scene takes place in Appendix B: Area 30.</em></span>

-This room is largely as described in <span class="citation">Stairs Down (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#30StairsDown">Stairs Down</a> (p.
 218)</span>.
 When the players approach this area, read:

 <div class="description">
 <p>A dark set of chiseled stone steps descends into darkness.
 It's clear that the origin of the muffled chanting you've been hearing lies below.</p>